-The CoreTrustSeal Board is sharing version 2 of this discussion paper for community comment as we progress towards reaching consensus on the topic of curation and preservation levels.
+The CoreTrustSeal Board shared version 2 of this discussion paper for community comment as we progressed towards reaching consensus on the topic of curation and preservation levels.

 Applying the appropriate levels of curation and preservation to digital objects maximises the return on investment in data assets over time.
 Successful curation and long-term preservation services depend on a repository having the rights and taking the responsibility to provide an effective organisational infrastructure, digital object management and technical/security environment.